Morocco: A Fashion Inspiration

 As seen previously, brands from different continents and countries noticeably consider Morocco as a fashion inspiration offering a variety of collections that reminisce the vivid colors of the streets, but also the use of beige tons from the serenity of the Moroccan desert.

-The growing visibility of Morocco as a fashion inspiration for many successful brands collections helps promoting the heritage of the Moroccan culture to the world.
+The growing visibility of Morocco as a fashion inspiration for many successful brands collections helps to promote the heritage of the Moroccan culture to the world.
 Moroccan Birds has the mission of supporting and valuing ancestral techniques of jewelry making.
-You can participate in glorifying the artisans’ work by acquiring unique handcrafted silver made jewelry.